 Here are just a few items that I found very interesting.

 *The almond orchard where we have a contract is over five miles wide and they want every blossom to be pollinated by bees.
 Over 25,000 beehives are brought in for about six weeks every year by different beekeepers.
 It costs them over $5 million to pay for the pollination.
 We were also told that this is the cheapest expense the farm has.
-(Jared and I standing in the almond orchard.
-The trees were just starting to bloom.
-I only wish I could have seen the orchard in full bloom.
-Jared says it is beautiful)

 *Every part of the almond nut is used in some form or another.
 The shells are separated and used in animal bedding, like what you would buy to fill a hamster cage.
 The spongy thing that surrounds the shell is blended together with other stuff to make cattle feed.
 They make about as much money on these parts of the nut as they do on the actual almond.
 The almonds are shelled and sorted, they actually had a bin full of almonds that were "flawed".
 After they are shelled and sorted, they are boxed up to be shipped out.
 We were told that most almonds are sold to countries like India and china.
-(One of the piles of shells taken from the almond nuts)

 From the planting of new trees and the pollinating of the blossoms, to the finish product of shelling the almonds and sorting them and their by-products for purchase was such a detailed process.
 I was totally amazed with the efficiency of how things were ran and organized.
 It just reminded me of how inspired our leaders are in many different areas.